PrestaShop/docs/src/content/1.7/modules/creation/good-practices.md

 ## A few recommendations for your themes

 - PrestaShop does not yet feature a "theme validator".
-However, each of the modules present in your theme must be tested via our Validator: http://validator.prestashop.com
+However, each of the modules present in your theme must be tested via our [Validator](http://validator.prestashop.com).
 - Don't remove the default hooks in PrestaShop, whether via PHP or in the theme!
 You will risk preventing a third party module from working properly.
 - Prefix what belongs to you:
   - modules